Oak Point University: History

-1981: The University was recognized by the Illinois Board of Higher Education, giving degree granting and operating authority to offer a nursing degree.

-1982: The Baccalaureate Nursing Program established, including a generic and Registered Nurse completion option.
+The university was recognized by the Illinois Board of Higher Education in 1981, giving degree granting and operating authority to offer a nursing degree.
+The following year, the Baccalaureate Nursing Program established, including a generic and Registered Nurse completion option.

-1985: The University entered into an affiliation with Concordia College (now Concordia University Chicago).
+In 1985, the university entered into an affiliation with Concordia College (now Concordia University Chicago).
 Again, the name was changed to: Concordia-West Suburban College of Nursing.

-2003: The affiliation with Concordia College ended and the name was revised to West Suburban College of Nursing.
+In 2003, the affiliation with Concordia College ended and the name was revised to West Suburban College of Nursing.

-2004: Resurrection Health Care purchased West Suburban Medical Center and the College of Nursing.
+In 2004, Resurrection Health Care purchased West Suburban Medical Center and the College of Nursing.
 West Suburban College of Nursing became a part of Resurrection Health Care.

-2008: Higher Learning Commission approved the baccalaureate degrees of health informatics and health administration.

-2008: The Master of Science in Nursing program became accredited at the university and the first class to graduate with the MSN degree occurred in 2009.
+In 2008, the Higher Learning Commission approved the baccalaureate degrees of health informatics and health administration.
+That same year, the Master of Science in Nursing program became accredited at the university and the first class to graduate with the MSN degree occurred in 2009.

-2010: West Suburban College of Nursing became Resurrection University with a College of Nursing and a College of Health Sciences.

-2011: Resurrection Health Care and Provena Health joined together to form Presence Health.
+In 2010, West Suburban College of Nursing became Resurrection University with a College of Nursing and a College of Health Sciences.
+The following year, Resurrection Health Care and Provena Health joined together to form Presence Health.

-2012: Resurrection University and Concordia University Chicago reestablish the nursing degree program partnership.

-2012: The University moved to the campus of Saint Elizabeth Medical Center in the Wicker Park neighborhood of Chicago.
+In 2012, Resurrection University and Concordia University Chicago reestablish the nursing degree program partnership and thee university moved to the campus of Saint Elizabeth Medical Center in the Wicker Park neighborhood of Chicago.

-2014: The College of Nursing celebrated its 100-year anniversary.
+In 2014, the College of Nursing celebrated its 100-year anniversary.

-2015: The Saint Francis School of Radiography (SFSOR), was merged with the University, which now offered a Bachelor of Science in Imaging Technology (B.S.I.T.) in the College of Health Sciences.
+2015: The Saint Francis School of Radiography (SFSOR), was merged with the university, which now offered a Bachelor of Science in Imaging Technology (B.S.I.T.) in the College of Health Sciences.
 The degree is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT).

 2016: Dr. Therese Scanlan assumed the role of President for Resurrection University.

-2017: The University's Doctor of Nursing Practice program began in the fall semester.
+2017: The university's Doctor of Nursing Practice program began in the fall semester.

 2018: In March, the affiliation between Resurrection University and Presence Health ended, and Presence Legacy Association became a member of Resurrection University.

 2021: Resurrection University became an independent university and changed its name to Oak Point University.

 2021: Oak Point University added a second campus in Oak Brook, Illinois.

-2021: The University added two new Master of Science in Nursing nurse practitioner/post-graduate certificate programs: Adult-Gerontology Acute Care (AGACNP) and Psychiatric-Mental Health (PMHNP).
+2021: The university added two new Master of Science in Nursing nurse practitioner/post-graduate certificate programs: Adult-Gerontology Acute Care (AGACNP) and Psychiatric-Mental Health (PMHNP).

+2024: The university abruptly announced plans to close at the end of the spring 2024 semester on April 19, three weeks before the end of said semester.
+Lewis University will help Oak Point University students complete their degrees.

 Academics

-Resurrection University has two colleges: the College of Nursing and the College of Allied Health.
-It is institutionally accredited by the Higher Learning Commission (HLC).
-Many programs are accredited by specific accreditation agencies, including:
+The university had two colleges: the College of Nursing and the College of Allied Health.
+It was institutionally accredited by the Higher Learning Commission (HLC).
+Many programs were accredited by specific accreditation agencies, including: